Toyota Land Cruiser Prado: Fourth generation (J150; 2009)

 The removable third-row three-seaters of the J120 were replaced by fold-into-floor seats which seat only two people – which is also responsible for a loss of cargo capacity, the reduction in dual fuel capacity and usable height in the cargo compartment.

+In some markets a 3 door variant referred to as the J155 was offered and could be equipped with most of the same features the 5 door came with.

 On the higher end Kakadu and three-door ZR models, there are six camera positions enabling viewing to the front and down, to the side both front and rear, and to the rear.
 The engine remained the same, although the automatic gear change points were altered for maximum fuel economy rather than maximum performance, even in Sports mode.